 You can consult with the South Carolina Department of Labor, Licensing and Regulation website to check on specific business licenses and permits that you may require to operate your business.

 How much does it cost to start a business in SC?

 It costs between $25.00 and $135.00 in filing fees to start a business in South Carolina.

 Do you need a business license in SC?

 It depends on your business.
 While South Carolina does not require a statewide business license, you are required to obtain applicable licenses and permits from the city and local government.

 Do you need a business license to sell on Etsy in South Carolina?

 Not all businesses require a business license.
 However, the state, county or municipality you live in may insist on a license.
 Verify with your local government office to find out if you need a license or permit.

 How do I register a business name in SC?

-First, you need to confirm that your business name is not already trademarked by visiting the the South Carolina Department of State website.
+First, you need to confirm that your business name is not already trademarked by visiting the South Carolina Department of State website.
 Once complete, you can register it on the U.S. Patent and Trademark Office website.
-In addition, check out our detailed guide on How to Name a Business.

 How do I start an LLC in SC?